NouranAdel1/Smart-Home-System/README.md

 - **HAL**: Contains higher-level abstractions for specific hardware functionalities.
 - **LIB**: Includes utility functions and common definitions.
 - **main.c**: The main entry point of the application, containing the `main()` function and core logic.
-- **proteus.mp4**: A video demonstrating the simulation or functioning of the smart home system in Proteus.
 - **smarthomesystem.pdsprj**: A Proteus project file with schematics and simulation settings for the smart home system.